BRZRKR: Adaptations and spin-offs

 On March 22, 2021, Netflix announced it was developing a live-action film adaptation and a follow-up anime series based on the comics with Reeves cast as the lead.
 In October 2021, Mattson Tomlin was writing the live-action film adaptation.
+In March 2025, it was announced Justin Lin would direct and produce the film.

-In July 2022, during Keanu Reeves' panel at San Diego Comic-Con 2022, it was announced that the anime series adaptation will be produced by Production I.G and have two seasons.
+In July 2022, during Reeves's panel at San Diego Comic-Con 2022, it was announced that the anime series adaptation will be produced by Production I.G and have two seasons.